Share This Story, Choose Your Platform!

 For example, when comparing these two ozone generators

-Even though the two generators produce the same amount of ozone over time, they make it at different concentrations.
+Even though the two generators produce the same amount of ozone over time (30 g/h), they make it at different concentrations.
 For this reason, there can be a significant difference in their ozone solubility and, consequently, in their efficacy.
-Generator A can only dissolve 30% of the ozone in water; in other words, only 9 g/h of ozone can be dissolved from the 30 g/h produced, whereas Generator B can dissolve 85-95%.
+Generator A can only dissolve 30% of the ozone in water under ideal conditions.

 Ozone Solubility: